fazeli/ollamaServer/README.md

 # Ollama Server

 ## Overview

 Ollama Server is a project designed to provide a robust and scalable server environment for various applications.
 This project uses Python 3.12 and a virtual environment to manage dependencies.

-Using Ollama you can run your LLM models locally so you don't have to pay to use the models for developement.
+Using Ollama you can run your LLM models locally so you don't have to pay to use the models for development.
 Supported local LLMs are here: https://github.com/ollama/ollama/blob/main/README.md#quickstart

 ## Setup